cristicmf/dao/docs/guides/updating-solidity-1.md

 When contracts are created, a new account is first made, then the code is loaded into a VM which runs the constructor part, initializes fields etc., and then adds the runtime portion (or body) of the contract to the account.
 After that is done, there is no way to change the code, and there is no way to update the database except through that code.

-### Writing modular contracts

-Writing modular contracts is not that complicated.
-We will start from a very simple non-modular contract:
+Let us look at a very simple example contract:

 ```
 contract Data {